-Adding Mikrotik Poller Access
+Adding Mikrotik Poller Access/Enabling API access

 Why does Preseem require access to Mikrotik devices?

-SNMP is covered in this user guide: https://docs.preseem.com/element-credentials
+SNMP/Credential configuration is covered in this user guide: https://docs.preseem.com/element-credentials

 Because Preseem should already be configured for SNMP access, we’ll assume that there is ICMP/TCP reachability between the poller and your Mikrotik gear.
 We’ll need you to add API support to your existing configuration.